CLARIAH/virtuoso-quad-log/DEPLOY.md

 For the time here and for ever after, virtuoso-quad-logger will follow the state of your quad store and express this state as rdf-patches.
 Each `rdfpatch-XYZ` file corresponds to a `virtuosoXYZ.trx` file, where `XYZ` is the timestamp of the Virtuoso transaction log.
 Additions are marked with a `+` sign, deletions with a `-` sign and mutations are expressed in two rows, as a deletion & an addition.
+In `rdf-patch-*` files the header states from which transaction log the nquads in the file are derived.
 ```
 # start: /usr/local/var/lib/virtuoso/db/virtuoso20190101123042.trx
 + <http://wordnet-rdf.princeton.edu/wn31/400461819-R> <http://wordnet-rdf.princeton.edu/ontology#translation> "saastaisesti"@fin <http://example.com/clariah> .